almeidrade/devpro-assessment/README.md

 ## Environment Setup
 - Download and install .NET 8 (https://dotnet.microsoft.com/pt-br/download/dotnet/thank-you/sdk-8.0.100-windows-x64-installer)
-- The project was developed using .NET 8.0 and VSCODE for the code editor + C# Dev Kit Extension
+- The project was developed using .NET 8.0 and VSCODE for the code editor + C# Dev Kit Extension (I recommend using this editor, for its lightness and practicality)
 - Be sure to wait until everything is downloaded and set when opening for the first time

 ## Prerequisites